 Before you plant, make sure to work some organic matter into the soil.
 Then water the area generously to let the soil soak in as much moisture and nutrients as possible.

-Though peonies actually enjoy Winter weather, they do need some protection from bitter temperatures.
-This is where mulch comes in.
+Though peonies actually enjoy Winter weather, they do need some protection from low temperatures.
+This is where mulch comes in!

 You can purchase mulch and then place a generous amount atop the soil where your peony bareroots have been planted.